Xtended99/WeatherDashBoard/README.md

 Features included:

- *   The only input field on the page gets to be the star and recives automatic
+ *   The only input field on the page gets to be the star and recives automatic focus.
  *   The input will respond to the enter key and can act as a botton simply by pressing the enter key.

  *   Main features: